 As of June 1, 2015, Colorado became the 47th state to enact a felony DUI law.
-Under the new law, individuals who receive a fourth-strike DUI conviction face the possibility of spending multiple years in prison and paying hundreds of thousands of dollars in fines.
+Under the new law, individuals who receive a fourth-strike DUI conviction face the possibility of spending multiple years in prison and paying tens or even hundreds of thousands of dollars in fines.
+The latest changes to the law, signed on June 6th, 2017 and in effect on August 9th, 2017, set minimum mandatory sentences for felony DUI convictions.

-Clearly, if you are facing a fourth DUI charge, you need experienced legal representation.
+Clearly, if you are facing a fourth DUI charge, you need the absolute best legal representation you can afford.
 Judges have broad discretion in imposing penalties under Colorado’s felony DUI law, and individuals who have an aggressive, impassioned advocate on their side will have the best chance of minimizing the repercussions from their arrest.
 Attorney Jay Tiftickjian has been a vocal opponent of Colorado’s DUI law, and is committed to helping clients avoid its harsh, punitive consequences.

 What Colorado’s Felony DUI Law Means for You

 Now, however, the potential consequences are much more severe.
 Under Colorado’s felony DUI law, a fourth-strike DUI offense can be charged as a Class IV felony, carrying up to a six-year prison sentence and $500,000 in fines.
-This means that you can now face the same penalties as a repeat offender who caused an accident with serious injuries just because you were driving slightly above the legal limit.
+This means that you can now face the same penalties as a repeat offender who caused an accident with serious injuries just because you were driving slightly above the legal limit or while impaired to the slightest degree.

 Other key facts about the law include:

-- For purposes of counting convictions, the law considers not only Colorado DUIs, but drunk driving or impaired driving convictions from any state in the country.
+- For purposes of counting convictions, the law considers not only Colorado DUI and DWAI convictions, but drunk driving or impaired driving convictions from any state in the country over the course of your lifetime.

 - Prior convictions for DUI, DWAI (driving while ability impaired), vehicular assault, and vehicular homicide all count toward the four-strike felony DUI threshold.